maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This indicates that the PRINT statement consists of the statement keyword `PRINT` followed by zero or more optional expressions separated by nothing, a semicolon, or a comma.
 The *exp* indicates that any expression type may be used, numeric or string.

 Note that the line number is not indicated at the front, nor are the \<CR\> or \<Enter\> at the end, as these are assumed to be in the source code.

-<a name="introduction"></a>
-## Introduction

-<a name="what-is-retrobasic"></a>
-### What is RetroBASIC?

-RetroBASIC is a multi-lingual version of the BASIC programming language intended to run classic BASIC programs written from the 1960s into the 1980s.
-It includes most features from three main families of BASIC:

-- Dartmouth BASIC Version 4
-- HP Timeshared BASIC
-- DEC BASIC-PLUS and its better-known offshoot, Microsoft BASIC

-While most BASIC dialects take their basic syntax and keywords from the original Dartmouth BASIC, they began to diverge in the late 1960s into these three general families.
-The goal of RetroBASIC is to run any program written for these dialects and their many offshoots.

-So, for instance, RetroBASIC can run the version of Super Star Trek found in *BASIC Computer Games*, written in Microsoft BASIC and likely one of the most widely-ported games in history.
-But it can also run the (non-Super) Star Trek found in the earlier *101 BASIC Games*, written for DEC BASIC.
-It can also run most programs from *What to do After You Hit Return*, which are written in HP BASIC.
-Practically any major program should run properly without conversion.

-Programs must be provided in plain text, better known as "source code".
-RetroBASIC cannot read binary files from other platforms, which was the normal way to store BASIC programs on home computers.
-There are a variety of programs available that will read these binary files and output text, which can then be run in RetroBASIC.

-<a name="what-retrobasic-is-not"></a>
-### What RetroBASIC is not

-The goal of RetroBASIC is to allow you to run popular BASIC programs written during the language's Golden Age.
-As such, it is also marked by a number of deliberate limitations:

-- the language is intended to *run* programs, not *edit* them, and it thus lacks an interactive editor
-- you cannot `LIST` a program, `LOAD` or `SAVE` it
-- it does not include any platform-specific instructions like sound or graphics, as these are not portable
-- it does not (currently) have file handling features, as these vary considerably across platforms

 <a name="some-underlying-concepts"></a>
 ## Some underlying concepts